MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

     **Notes**:

-    - If successful, the `ssh-keygen` command displays the fact that two files were created in the `.ssh` directory of your home directory.
+    - The `ssh-keygen` command displays the location of the generated key files.
+You need this directory name when you create the virtual machine.
     - The public key is stored in `ansible_rsa.pub` and the private key is stored in `ansible_rsa`.

 ## Create a virtual machine